-The Principal’s Summary of GCSE results for 2019
+The Principal’s Summary of GCSE results for 2023 (Unvalidated Data)

 Our aim at Charlton is to provide a broad and balanced curriculum which allows students to achieve qualifications in the core subjects, English and Mathematics; together with the suite of Ebaac subjects including Science, Geography, History, Modern Foreign languages and Computer Science.
 In addition, there are opportunities to gain qualifications in Technology, Expressive Arts, PE, Media Studies and ICT.

-The data below is the unvalidated data provided by the DfE, we expect the data to be higher when the validated data is published in January due to requests for a number of students to be removed from the data set and due to a number of improved grades approved through reviews of marking with the exam boards.
+The data below is the unvalidated data provided by the DfE, it will increase slightly due to a number of improved grades approved through reviews of marking with the exam boards.

-The five main 2019 unvalidated Headline Figures for Charlton School are as follows:
+The 2023 unvalidated headline figures for Charlton School are as follows:

 - The percentage of students who achieved a Grade 5 pass in English (either Language or Literature) and Mathematics was 35%